mj-z-ali/Lambda32/README.md

 assigns a Variable _v_ to a mapped element of _A_ from a Term _t_ after implicity doing the following:

 _v_ -> _s_'(_t_), where _v_ is a Variable of the ISA and _s_' is a Term Assignment Function.

+...as mentioned in the textbook[1]...

+[1]: AuthorLastName, AuthorFirstName. _Title of Book_.
+Publisher, Publication Year.